 Kim has extensive experience in information technology auditing, security and risk management, SSAE 16/SOC reporting and information technology advisory services as well as managing the IT portion of publicly-traded and privately-held company audits in various industries for small to Fortune 500-size organizations.
-Specifically, she has served many South Florida companies in advisory/internal audit co-sourcing arrangements, managing several SSAE 16/SOC reviews for companies and conducting several process integrity reviews during ERP implementations to identify operational and applications risks, including segregation of duties rules and analysis as well as governance development.
+Specifically, she served many South Florida companies in advisory/internal audit co-sourcing arrangements, managing several SSAE 16/SOC reviews for companies and conducting several process integrity reviews during ERP implementations to identify operational and applications risks, including segregation of duties rules and analysis as well as governance development.

 In addition, Kim has also worked with many public companies, including international and multi-location, on a number of IT audit-related projects to comply with the provisions of Section 404 of the Sarbanes-Oxley Act and led numerous general control reviews and application controls testing over IT and business processes.